 Our favourite book, we carried it around the world for a year and still talk about the explorers and voyages within its pages.
 This was a departure gift book from a neighbour when we set off to travel as part of our homeschooling education.
 We loved this book as a read-aloud, for educational value, for fun, and as an aid in encouraging the boys to read alone.

 There is so much more we could add and over time we will, right now, our selection represents some of the best gifts for homeschoolers on the market, for Christmas or at any time.
 We hope you find our gift ideas useful, as a homeschooling family (from young kids to older teens) we know what homeschoolers like!
 Most of the items above have been an absolute joy to use over the years and today I have kids who joke intellectually with their teachers over classics and great authors.
 They run rings around me!
-We hope you can find something above for the home schooled kids in your life.
+We hope you can find something above for the home-schooled kids in your life.